andrasq/node-qbuffer/Readme.md

 the current setWriteEncoding() in effect (default `null` for Buffers).

 Piping continues until the stream is closed or is unpiped with `unpipeTo()`.
+Unlike streams, Qbuffer can pipeTo to only one destination at a time.
+As a work-around, pipeTo a fanout stream that pipes to the final destinations.

 Qbuffers always re-split the piped data, they do not support raw pass-through.
-To pipe data in bulk, eg fixed 100K chunks, specify an appropriate record delimiter `setDelimiter(102400)` along with the `allowFragments: true` option.
+To pipe data in bulk without regard to record boundaries, eg fixed 100K chunks, specify an appropriate record delimiter `setDelimiter(102400)` along with the `allowFragments: true` option.

 Options:

+- `end` - end the output stream when input ends
 - `allowFragments` - also pipe any partial records at the end of the buffered data.
   The default is to wait for a complete record before writing it to the pipe.